KjellZijlemaker/wscs_tut_2019/README.md

 # Web Services and Cloud-Based Systems

-Assignments for Web Services and Cloud-Based Systems course @ VU Amsterdam
+Assignments for Web Services and Cloud-Based Systems course @ University of Amsterdam

 ## Getting Started